-- Present a clear problem, a relevant market need and detailed strategy to solve the issue and satisfy that need.
+- Present a clear problem, a relevant market need, and a detailed strategy to solve the issue and satisfy that need.

-- Traction and/or good commercial strategy: innovations should be highly focused on the scaling-up potential and commercialization possibilities.
+- Traction and/or good commercial strategy: innovations should be highly focused on the scaling-up potential and commercialisation possibilities.
 Highlight the most important features with potential to create new markets or disrupt existing ones.

-- Based on strong transformational potential, disruptive innovations go beyond existing technologies and address societal, environmental, climate and economic questions.
+- Based on strong transformational potential, disruptive innovations go beyond existing technologies and address societal, environmental, climate and economic issues.

 - In every business, it is highly recommended to have teams with diverse backgrounds and personal experiences.
 Make use of every opportunity to show how your team translates the best characteristics of your innovation, company goals and success strategy.

-- Additionally, a proper team allows individuals to brainstorm collectively, expanding creativity and leading to a more effective problem resolution approach, increasing the company’s overall success chances.
+- Additionally, a proper team allows individuals to brainstorm collectively, expanding creativity and leading to a more effective problem-resolution approach.
+This increases the company’s overall chance of success.

-- To demonstrate the capability to attract and retain talent in key positions is highly desired, while the core leadership team should preferably be 100% committed to the project.
+- The demonstration of the capability to attract and retain talent in key positions is highly desired.
+Still, the core leadership team should preferably be 100% committed to the project.

 - Show the team’s capability and motivation to implement the innovation proposal and bring it to the market.
 Any plans to acquire critical missing competencies are encouraged.